Operate allows you to export your payments that you have added in the Accounts Receivable and post them to the corresponding accounts in Sage.

 To import the csv file into Sage, first back up your Sage database once you have done this go to file>import and then select Audit Trail Transactions.

 Sage will then prompt you to create a map for the import - the export file has been configured so that each column represents the default column mapping - this means you can select the following -

 - Transaction Type - Column A in CSV file

 - Account - Column B in CSV file

 - Nominal Code - Column C in CSV file

-- Department - Column D in CSV file
+- Department (the organization that the revenue comes from) - Column D in CSV file

 - Date - Column E in CSV file

 - Reference - Column F in CSV file

 - Details - Column G in CSV file